keanemind/personal-website/content/post/mocking-constructors-with-jest.md

 4. If the constructor function returns a non-primitive, this return value becomes the result of the whole `new` expression.
 Otherwise, if the constructor function doesn't return anything or returns a primitive, `newInstance` is returned instead.
 (Normally constructors don't return a value, but they can choose to do so to override the normal object creation process.)

-Notice how the `mockImplementation` function returns an object (`{playSoundFile: mockPlaySoundFile}`).
+Notice how the `mockImplementation` argument returns an object: `return {playSoundFile: mockPlaySoundFile}`.
 That object will, of course, be returned by the mocked function.
 And that mocked function is being called with new.
 That means the `this` value created in step 1, `newInstance`, is not what’s being returned.
 The tricky part is that Jest stores `newInstance` into `instances`, not whatever you return from your constructor!
 You can think of the internals of `jest.fn()` as looking like this:

 ```js
 /**